makerdao/community/governance/votes/Executive vote - October 17, 2024.md

 ## Proposal Details

-### Lockstake Engine Initialization
+### Seal Engine Initialization

 - **Authorization**: [$link_to_approval]()
 - **Proposal**: [Forum Post](https://forum.sky.money/t/atlas-weekly-cycle-edit-proposal-week-of-october-14-2024-01/25324)

-If this executive proposal passes, then the Lockstake Engine will be initialized through the following subactions.
+If this executive proposal passes, then the Seal Engine will be initialized through the following subactions.

 #### MKROSM Activation